-He does not report tingling, numbness, weakness, facial droop, slurred speech, dizziness, visual disturbance, or fall.
+He does not report tingling, numbness, weakness, facial droop, slurred speech, dizziness, or fall.
 He does not have chest pain, shortness of breath, nausea, vomiting, abdominal pain, or urinary symptoms (frequency, hematuria, dysuria).
 He does not report illicit drug, tobacco, or alcohol use.

 Click here for the physical exam!